 are the field specific subcarrier coefficients, and equals either or , as given in Table 30-5 (Field specific parameter values for the MC-OOK symbols in WUR-Sync and WUR-Data fields(11ba)). and are implementation dependent sequences, and example values for these sequences are given in Table AC-1 (Example Values for the Sequence SHDR used for the Construction of the 2 µs duration MC-OOK On Symbol(11ba)) and Table AC-2 (Example Values for the Sequence SLDR used for the Construction of the 4 µs duration MC-OOK On Symbol(11ba))

 is a tone scaling factor.

 ….

 (4903.63)

-For the MC-OOK Off Symbols in the WUR-Sync and WUR-Data fields, .
+For the WUR OOK Off Symbols in the WUR-Sync and WUR-Data fields, .

 ….

 (4904.60)